 You don’t always have to see the next step to know that it’s there -sometimes all you need is some faith that the staircase is complete.

-As usual, it’s typically easier said than done but nine times out of ten, the reward outways any skepticism.
-That being said, unless someone is dragging you, kicking and screaming, you might be a little hesitant to take that next step.
-It’s even harder to have faith that there will be a step there to support you if you can’t see the step beforehand.
+As usual, it’s easier said than done but nine times out of ten, the reward outways any skepticism.
+Still, even knowing that does little to settle the discomfort and fear.
+It’s even harder to have faith that there will be a step there to support you if you can’t see it.

 This is the constant evolution that is required in addiction recovery.